 Instructions

-- Soak your giant white corn overnight, for approximately 12-14 hours.
-Rinse and Drain.
+- Soak the giant white corn overnight, for approximately 12-14 hours.
+Rinse and drain.

-- Toss corn with oil, sugar and salt.
+- Toss corn with oil, sugar and salt in a large bowl.

-- Put on a non stick baking sheet in a single layer.
+- Place corn in single layer on a nonstick baking sheet.
 You can put parchment paper down first if you'd like to make it a easier cleanup.

 - Bake for 30-40 minutes or until slightly browned.
-Every 10 minutes stir corn on baking sheet.
-Keep a eye on them and remove immediately when they are brown, they can burn quickly.
+Every 10 minutes stir corn on the baking sheet.
+Keep a eye on them and remove immediately when they are brown as they can burn quickly.

 Christy says